 I respond to beautiful color relationships and I am interested in a particular light key in a painting that expresses a certain mood.
 I work with the full palette because people see the world in the full color spectrum.
 Throughout the years, working with paper collages, geometry became the way to simplify shapes and to be as direct as possible.
 Currently, I do the same type of work, except without paper and scissors, only using oil and brushes directly on canvas.
 I use a thin paint application with hard edges and I eliminate texture completely in order to let the color be the main focus.
 The excitement of experimentation has always been a motivating force.
 I am not, strictly, a studio artist because in order to go deep into colors, it is important to work outdoors.
 I believe that only under natural light conditions the most magical color and light discoveries can be made.

-Recently I started a new series of figurative work on paper " Angels and Deamons ".
-The street life the way it is, with some characters that you might know or met before: street musicians, beggars, thieves, mentally ill and homeless people.
-This truth is not very pretty and it looks like that nothing we can do about it and that is the reason why I decided to capture those people and moments.
-They are black and white drawing that I do with a brush.
+In 2016 I started a new series of figurative work on paper " Angels and Demons ".
+The street life the way it is, with some characters that you might know or met before: musicians, beggars, thieves, mentally ill and homeless people.
+This truth is not very pretty and it looks like that nothing we can do about it and that is the reason why I decided to capture those moments.
+They are my worries and nightmares, we have to talk more about our problems to be able to solve them.
+They are mostly black and white drawings that I do with a brush.
 This type of work is addressing a transition from a drawing to a painting.
-It is mostly linear and suggestive, but there are also some flat color masses that I like to keep for a compositional reasons.
-Some patterns, symbols, words and numbers are making a sense here, our streets are full of them, as well as usage of some gold, silver and glitter - it is all about celebrating our life!
+My color palette is very limited here and in this case I decided to use some gold, silver and glitter.
+It is mostly linear work with a few flat color masses that I like to keep for compositional reasons.
+Some patterns, symbols, words and numbers are making a perfect sense here, our streets are full of them - that is how we can communicate!